For stays until 31st October, 2019.

 intimate celebrations with friends, a romantic meal for two, exclusive business lunches or formal dinners.

-We have embarked on an exciting refurbishment of our main dining room and our Chinese specialty restaurant from April to October 2019.
-During this time, we will be serving breakfast in The Orchid Room, an elegant indoor dining venue.
-This stylish dining room has been temporarily redesigned for our guests to enjoy a lavish buffet breakfast and start their day on a high note, with a wide-ranging spread...
+We have embarked on an exciting refurbishment of our main dining room and our Chinese specialty restaurant from April 2019.
+Till the completion of the renovation, we will be serving breakfast in The Orchid Room, an elegant indoor dining venue.
+This stylish dining room has been temporarily redesigned for our guests to enjoy a lavish buffet breakfast and start their day on a high note, with a wide-ranging...

 Nestled deep within the gardens, our speciality Thai restaurant offers alfresco dining on a secluded wooden pavilion that seems afloat on the water body that surrounds it.
 The menu features authentic Thai cuisine and fresh seafood.
 Accompanied by soft, traditional music, complemented by Bengaluru’s pleasant climate and our warm hospitality.
 Dress code: We request that gentlemen wear full length trousers...

 A versatile space which offers indoor seating and an elegant verandah with lush views of the hotel gardens, with an open air patio for al fresco dining.
 The extensive menu showcases global favourites including salads, sandwiches and other nibbles, along with pasta, steaks and a wide selection of Western and Asian mains.
 We also serve tea–time specialties from our patisserie to complement a wide range...